pivotal-cf/pcf-release-notes/p1-v1.6/opsmanager_rn_1_6.md

 ### Bug Fixes

-* Credentials no longer shows incorrect credentials when "Use default BOSH password" is selected
+* Credentials no longer shows incorrect credentials when "Use default BOSH password" is selected.
 * Upgrades no longer fail if product version contains a dash.
 * A migration that exists but is null no longer results in a 500 error.

 ### Product Author Features

 * New product author documentation has been made available here: http://docs.pivotal.io/pivotalcf/packaging/index.html

 ### Notes
 Embedded stemcell 3074